State Overview

 Surrogacy permitted by statute (summary).
 Surrogacy laws can change and may vary by county or judge—confirm details with a qualified reproductive law attorney.

-varies.
+Status Varies.
 Compensation rules can depend on the specific contract structure and local practice—confirm requirements with counsel before signing any agreement.

-varies.
+Varies by Jurisdiction.
 Parentage order eligibility can vary based on marital status, genetics, and court procedure—confirm your pathway with your attorney.

 Not Required.
 Residency requirements (if any) can affect filing timelines and court jurisdiction—confirm current rules with counsel.